 Whenever possible, parents and students are encouraged to arrange appointments so they do not conflict with the school day.
 If, however, it is necessary for the students to be excused during the school day for an appointment, please arrive a few minutes early to pick them up.
 Students will be called out of class when the parent/guardian or an approved designee on file with the school has arrived at the office to check them out.
-Students will not be called down prior to the arrival of their parent/guardian or an approved designee that is on file with the school.
-Students returning to class after an appointment are required to check back into the office upon return to the building to get an admit slip and are encouraged to bring a note from the appointment with them upon return.
-Notes may also be faxed to 531-299-3098.
+Students returning to class after an appointment are required to check back into the office upon return to the building to get an admit slip, and are encouraged to bring a note from the appointment with them upon return.